 "She has incredible energy.
 She's relationship driven.
 She has good relationships with her former players.
 That stuff means a lot.
 I know she loves NIU and had a great experience playing here.
 I want her to share that with all of our players.
 They had great success, reaching the NCAA Tournament.
 That's something we are striving for.
 She can share how they did that.
 Our staff and players are blessed to have her with us.
 We are really excited to have her on board."

-"First of all, it's a great opportunity to come back to the institution that I played at and graduated from," Whitman said.
+"It's a great opportunity to come back to the institution that I played at and graduated from," said Whitman.
 "I honestly never thought it'd be possible.
 I started out as a high school coach and had aspirations to move forward from there and moved to the Division III level.
 I wasn't seeking out a change but when Coach Bennett called me I was shocked initially.
 As we talked about it, I realized this is where I want to be.

-Prior to joining the Huskies, Whitman was an assistant coach at D-III North Central College last season.
+Prior to joining the Huskies, Whitman was an assistant coach at Division III North Central College last season.
 Mentoring, scouting, recruiting, arranging travel plans, and coaching were among her responsibilities with the Cardinals.

 Before getting into coaching, Whitman was a camp director for Camp 22 Skill Development from 1998-2005.
 She helped teach the fundamentals of the game in private lessons and large camps to boys and girls of all ages.